zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 d.
 Time-series analysis of compensation trends

 e.
-Regression analysis to find the casuality between important variables impacting a single variable (pay rate)
+Regression analysis to find the casuality between important variables impacting the pay rate